Skip to Content

 120K+ LDCT scans validated

-Try SYBIL
+Try Sybil

 Collaborate with us

-Hospitals around the world have installed SYBIL with some publishing independent research on SYBIL.
+Hospitals around the world have installed Sybil with some publishing independent research on Sybil.

 Our Sybil Lung Cancer Consortium aims to study the deployment of Sybil to change screening policies and transform lung health.